adalkiran/llama-nuts-and-bolts/docs/02-LOADING-TORCH-MODEL.md

 Each supported Pickle "opcode" should be defined as a byte constant and have a corresponding dispatcher (reader) function in our ```dispatcher``` map.

-In our project, our goal is to exclusively read LLaMa 2 7B/7B-chat model files.
+In our project, our goal is to exclusively read Llama 3.1 8B/8B-Instruct model files.
 As a result, we have defined and implemented only the necessary opcodes and corresponding functions required for successfully reading this specific model file.

 After defining supported opcode byte constants and reader functions, we need to register them into ```dispatcher``` map via ```init()``` function.